 The original post, by Kevin and Layla at The Lettered Cottage is from 2009.
 Of course, it looks familiar, it's all over Pinterest.

-Then I found THIS, from Pottery Barn.
+Then I saw the cute flag wall decor from Pottery Barn.

 What's a girl to do?
 I don't want to have to choose just one!
 So I did what any girl with her own power tools and a week of vacation would do, I made both.
 I took a quick trip to The Home Depot to purchase ten, four foot cedar fence boards ($1.08 each).
 These are the same boards that I used for the nursery signs that I made a few days ago.